-Especially when Baby is this still young, in addition to finding the right ratio, it’s also good if Baby is assigned to one specific caregiver, whom he will be able to grow used to and connect with – someone who will get to know him well enough to know if he is acting out of the ordinary or if anything is wrong.
+Especially when Baby is this still young, in addition to finding the right ratio, it’s also good if Baby is assigned to one specific caregiver, whom they will be able to grow used to and connect with – someone who will get to know them well enough to know if they are acting out of the ordinary or if anything is wrong.

 - Consistency: Ask the person running the center what the staff turnover there looks like.
-If possible, you want Baby to be somewhere that he can get used to the staff and the routine so he can feel comfortable and secure.
+If possible, you want Baby to be somewhere that they can get used to the staff and the routine so they can feel comfortable and secure.

-- Policies: If you’re planning on keeping Baby in the same center as he grows up, check in to see if the center’s policies on topics like discipline methods for misbehavior line up with your own.
+- Policies: If you’re planning on keeping Baby in the same center as they grow up, check in to see if the center’s policies on topics like discipline methods for misbehavior line up with your own.
 If, for instance, you’re not planning on using time-outs at home, but that is the policy at Baby’s daycare, that may factor into your decision.

 - “How to Choose Quality Childcare.”
 Zero to Three.
 ZERO TO THREE: National Center for Infants, Toddlers and Families, February 8 2010.
 Web.